-“Basic” and “Eurorack” are not two terms that are easily associated.
-Modular synthesis feels complex right down to its core.
-But within the advanced forms of modulation, experimental noises and randomising patterns can be found the very essence of synthesis.
+“Basic” and “Eurorack” aren’t usually associated, especially since modular synthesis feels complex right down to its core.
+But within advanced forms of modulation, experimental noises and randomizing patterns can establish the very essence of synthesis.

-A Brief History
+A Brief History of Synth Voice

-In Eurorack, there are two types of signal flowing through the system that utilise precisely the same patch sockets and cables; these are audio and control voltage (CV).
+In Eurorack, there are two types of signals that utilise precisely the same patch sockets and cables: audio and control voltage (CV).
 Audio is really just continuously variable and fast-moving voltage, but it’s helpful to see these two things as separate signals because we tend to treat them differently.

-Patching the CV output of an LFO (Low Frequency Oscillator) to the frequency cut-off of a filter would result in the frequency being modulated.
-The audio patched into the audio input of the filter would be the signal being swept by the filter CV.
-The audio signal is the sound we want to hear; the CV is controlling what’s happening to that sound.
+Patching the CV output of an LFO (Low Frequency Oscillator) to the frequency cut-off of a filter results in the frequency being modulated.
+Audio patched into the audio input of the filter would be the signal being swept by the filter CV.
+The audio signal is the sound we want to hear while the CV controls what’s happening to that sound.